jortillo/ClientInventoryManagerApp/README.md

 ## JTables retrieves data from each SQLite Table
 ![JTables](/images/GetTable.gif)

-## Users are able to add data to SQLite db and Jtables display new data
+## Users are able to add data to SQLite db.
+Jtable reflects new changes
 ![Add Data](/images/AddData.gif)

-## Users are able to edit and delete data from SQLite and Jtables displayers new changes
+## Users are able to edit and delete data from SQLite and Jtables reflects new changes
 ![Edit/Delete](/images/EditDelete.gif)

 # How to Run